 - The business cannot have any external equity funding (VC, Angels, grants, etc).

 - Teams that make it to the finals are eligible for a 2-credit internship.
-Email Deborah Marzano at email@example.com for details.
+Email the Bill and Vieve Gore School of Business at firstname.lastname@example.org for details.
 Students are responsible for all costs related to the internship.

 This phase is open to all who meet the eligibility criteria.
 There is no registration fee.